SerwisantOnline/serwisant-cp-php-sdk/README.md

 Public access token is common for all users - it's generated in first request, cached and re-used by other users.

-#### setCustomerAccessToken
+#### set customer access token

 Customer access token is kept in session.
 You can keep it into other storage but you must remember that a customer access token is user specific, each logged in customer has its own token related to username/password.

 #### setRouter

 This is default path/routes set.
-If you want to create own pages create a new router by extending `ApplicationRouter`.
+If you want to create own pages or change prefix paths create a new router by extending `Router`.
+By default you need to mount

 ### Assets